Gene Beery

-Gene Beery (born 1937) is an American painter and photographer, who has been described as an expressionist, Pop artist, Minimalist, and Conceptualist over his career of fifty-plus years.
-He is primarily known for his text-based canvases, based on the concept that words and the ideas they provoke can exist as works of art in themselves.
+Gene Beery (October 13, 1937 – November 19, 2023) was an American painter and photographer, who has been described as an expressionist, Pop artist, minimalist, and conceptualist over his career of fifty-plus years.
+He was primarily known for his text-based canvases, based on the concept that words and the ideas they provoke can exist as works of art in themselves.
 Living and working in New York City in the late 1950s and early 1960s, Beery was at the center of the development of both Pop and Conceptual art.
-Since the 1990s, Beery has also worked as a photographer, intimately documenting his family, friends and life in a snapshot style.
-He currently lives and works in Sutter Creek, California.
+From the 1990s, Beery also worked as a photographer, intimately documenting his family, friends and life in a snapshot style.
+He lived and worked in Sutter Creek, California until his death on November 19, 2023, at the age of 86.

 Beery is represented by Derosia in New York, and Parker Gallery in Los Angeles.

 Background and education

-Beery was born in Racine, Wisconsin in 1937.
+Beery was born in Racine, Wisconsin, on October 13, 1937.
 He attended the University of Wisconsin–Milwaukee and the Layton School of Art, Milwaukee before moving to New York City in the late 1950s where he joined the Arts Student League and became a guard at the Museum of Modern Art.